UW-Macrostrat/macrostrat/v2-transition/services/column-builder/docs.md

 from the postgres instance of burwell from gunnison through a local forward.
 This script begins by deleting and replacing my local database and then continues with the dump.

+I've done a quick first pass looking at the tables in postgres:gunnison/macrostrat and added foreign keys and run delete where statements in areas with non-matching key issues.
+I also took notes about how many rows were removed from each.
+Most of the removed rows were in joining tables.
+All the sql used is in the `add-foreign-keys.sql` file.

 Troubles I had:

 - I didn't have `pv` installed so the scrip wasn't working at first.